CamLatimer/calendar/readme.md

 For a fun project for practice and to learn React, I'm making a grid style calendar that includes live concerts / events / whatever else I come up with.

 Right now, I have a working calendar that let's a user click to change the month or year to fill in the month's days.
+View it here: https://camlatimer.github.io/showCal/

 Below are the features / user stories I've come up with so far.
 I'll try to flesh them out as I get better clarity and details on what needs to be done.